Updated January 2023

 In many European countries, in the event of a breakdown, the use of a warning triangle may be compulsory and having a reflective jacket at hand to put on prior to exiting your vehicle may also be mandatory.

-These are for self- use to check your own blood alcohol level if you have had a drink but you still are required to have one on hand even if you never touch alcohol while driving.
+These are for self- use to check your own blood alcohol level if you have had a drink.
 Remember too that these kits may have a use by date so potentially you may need to replace these on a regular basis to keep within the law.

 Opening hours and paying for stuff